 Illustration & Web Design by Kristen Schwartz

 This is the previous design for this very website.
 Now that my children's illustration portfolio is out in the real world with publishers, I am once again taking new clients, so I redesigned my website to reflect all sides of my services.
-There are several image galleries and different background images on each page.
+The old design had several image galleries and different background images on each page.
 I wanted to cut down on the number of pages the website had, so I wrote the code for the galleries to show multiple enlargements of images within the same page.

 Let's Get Muddy